AnjaliKrishna0409/Altruisty--Image-Plagarism-checker/README.md

 This tool is ideal for professionals, educators, and researchers looking to validate the authenticity of images.
 With its robust backend logic and easy-to-use design, the website serves as a dependable solution for detecting image plagiarism.

+### Model Selection and Utilization
+Leverage pre-trained models from Hugging Face, such as ResNet, VGG, EfficientNet, or Vision Transformer, for effective feature extraction from images.

+### Explaination
 This is the initial page where the users upload the file from there database.
 ![image](https://github.com/user-attachments/assets/f64c1fe0-c83a-486f-a3fa-8f12ba821cd7)